Stroke & Vascular Disorders

 • Patients should be closely monitored after thrombolysis. |

-Prevention of intracerebral hemorrhage due to thrombolytic therapy treatment in acute ischemic stroke starts with proper patient selection and adherence to established treatment protocols.
-Patients should be treated in accordance with the guidelines for thrombolytic therapy published by the American Heart Association (46; 77).
+Patient selection.
+Prevention of intracerebral hemorrhage due to thrombolysis starts with proper patient selection and adherence to established guidelines for thrombolytic therapy as published by the American Heart Association (82; 83).
 The admission CT scan must be evaluated to rule out bleeding and early signs of a large infarction before using rtPA.
-Furthermore, blood pressure must be managed carefully and sometimes aggressively, and patients should be monitored in the stroke unit or intensive care unit.
-Study of improved selection of tPA candidates through use of CT or MRI perfusion is underway to look for possible reduction of hemorrhagic complications.
+Blood pressure must be managed carefully and promptly, and patients must be closely monitored in a stroke or intensive care unit.
+Studies of improved selection of tPA candidates through the use of CT or MRI perfusion are underway.

-Current strategies to improve clinical outcomes in tPA-treated patients focuses on reduction of time from hospital arrival to initiation of thrombolysis.
-Analysis of the National Get With the Guidelines-Stroke Registry (GWTG-Stroke), representing clinical practice in the United States, demonstrates reduced mortality and sICH with earlier thrombolytic treatment, supporting improved and rapid treatment of patients with acute stroke (81).
-Guidelines regarding stroke systems of care are now moving toward timely administration of endovascular acute stroke therapy in those patients with stroke caused by large vessel occlusions (77).
-Successful endovascular-induced recanalization in large vessel occlusion strokes is now trending toward reduction of post-treatment sICH; however, publications are pending regarding the timeliness of reperfusion being associated with reduced post-thrombolysis sICH (98).
+Early treatment.
+The current strategy to improve the clinical outcome relies on minimizing the interval from hospital arrival to thrombolysis.
+Analysis of the National Get with the Guidelines-Stroke Registry (GWTG-Stroke), reflecting clinical practice in the United States, demonstrates reduced mortality and sICH with earlier thrombolytic treatment and supports urgent treatment (87).
+Simultaneously, immediate evaluation for the need of endovascular recanalization of large vessel occlusions is undertaken (82).
+Successful endovascular recanalization in large vessel occlusion is now trending toward reduction of post-treatment sICH; however, publications are pending regarding the association between timeliness of reperfusion and reduced post-thrombolysis sICH (105).

 The differential diagnosis of post-thrombolysis hemorrhage consists of conditions that may cause additional neurologic deterioration in a patient with an ischemic stroke: